happybono/AvocadoSmoothie/README.md

 #### Meaning
 - The filter includes the current element plus `kernelRadius` elements before it and after it.
-- This ensures the total window size is always odd, so there’s a single middle value.
+- This ensures the total window size is always odd, so there's a single middle value.

 #### Benefit
 - `kernelRadius` makes it easy to reason about how far to extend the filter around the center point.